Macron: France owes 'debt' to Polynesians over nuclear tests

 China’s ambitions for the region were central to this trip.
 He spoke of “confrontation between great world powers” in the region and said France is counting on partnerships established in recent years with Australia, New Zealand, India and Japan.

 “Woe to the little ones who will suffer the incursions of hegemonic powers,” Macron said.
-He warned Polynesians to “beware” of “exotic” or “adventurous” projects promising jobs that may never materialize.
+He warned Polynesians to “beware” of “exotic ... adventurous” infrastructure projects promising jobs that may never materialize.

 Macron pledged that France would “protect” the region’s fishing communities, communication networks and other infrastructure, notably through more investment.

-After 600 million euros ($708 million) in extra spending to help businesses and health care facilities amid the pandemic, Macron promised an additional 300 million euros ($354 million) in the context of the COVID-19 crisis, and long-term financing for a medical evacuation system for remote islands.
+After 600 million euros ($708 million) in extra spending to help businesses and health care facilities amid the pandemic, Macron promised an additional 300 million euros ($354 million) in the COVID-19 crisis, and long-term financing for a medical evacuation system for remote islands.

 With a multi-ethnic population of about 300,000, French Polynesia is made up of five archipelagos with a total of 118 islands.
 Its virus outbreak has been one of the worst in the region, which many people blame on people coming from mainland France, including military arrivals.

-Macron also promised to extend tax break for sustainable fishing and announced a 50 million-euro ($59 million) program to set up 17 cyclone shelters.
+Macron also promised to extend tax breaks for sustainable fishing and announced a 50 million-euro ($59 million) program to set up 17 cyclone shelters.

 The promises were largely welcomed.